nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Date Time Formatting

 * All fields that require both `Date` and `Time` in RHRH are accepted if they follow the format below, where the order of date and time are interchangeable.
 However, time strictly follows the `24 hours` format.

-The following table shows the acceptable formats and relevant examples for `DeliveryDetails`:

 | Acceptable Formats | Examples |
 | ----------- | ----------- |